mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 ### Add General Pages (Contact, etc)

-Take a look at the Blowfish [content-examples](https://blowfish.page/docs/content-examples/) to learn how to add pages that are not blog posts to your site.
+Take a look at the Blowfish [content-examples](https://blowfish.page/docs/content-examples/) to learn how to add pages that are not blog posts (like Contact, A Photo Gallery, etc.) to your site.

 ## Feedback